Updated 24 March 2020

 - The young woman had a diet that was actually not low in iron at all, but either she could not absorb the iron well enough (for some reason; could not absorb plant-based iron well, did have malabsorption/inflammatory bowel disease, frequent diarrhoea, etc.), and this could have made her iron deficient.

-Iron deficiency anemia doesn't seem more common among vegans compared to ovo-lacto-vegetarians or non-vegetarians.
-See for example Table 4 ("IDA" means iron deficiency anemia; "n" is the number of women) in this study from Spain.
+Iron deficiency anemia doesn't seem more common among vegans compared to ovo-lacto-vegetarians or non-vegetarians, and iron deficiency anemia (unlike low-normal ferritin values) appears to be uncommon among vegetarian and vegan women.
+See, for example, Table 4 ("IDA" means iron deficiency anemia; "n" is the number of women) in this study from Spain.

 Take home message for all vegans and vegan activists is that we should know a few simple things about iron - which many (if not most) vegans already do know (again, see point 6 on this list, and feel free to share this list with other members of our species).